aquasecurity/trivy-action/README.md

 ### Using Trivy to generate SBOM
 It's possible for Trivy to generate an SBOM of your dependencies and submit them to a consumer like [GitHub Dependency Graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph).

-The [sending of an SBOM to GitHub](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api) feature is only available if you currently have [GitHub Dependency Graph enabled](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-the-dependency-graph#enabling-and-disabling-the-dependency-graph-for-a-private-repository) in your repo.
+The [sending of an SBOM to GitHub](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api) feature is only available if you currently have GitHub Dependency Graph [enabled in your repo](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-the-dependency-graph#enabling-and-disabling-the-dependency-graph-for-a-private-repository).

-In order to send results to the GitHub Dependency Graph, you will need to create a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+In order to send results to GitHub Dependency Graph, you will need to create a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or use the [GitHub installation access token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) (also known as `GITHUB_TOKEN`):

 ```yaml
 ---
 name: Pull Request